 Unlike many other Arduino boards, the Arduino Due board runs at 3.3 V. The maximum voltage that the I/O pins can tolerate is 3.3 V. Connecting higher voltages, like 5 V, directly to an I/O pin could damage the board.
 We recommend you use something like our bidirectional logic level shifter to interface this board with 5V systems.

 The Arduino has a large support community and an extensive set of support libraries and hardware add-on “shields”, making it a great introductory platform for embedded electronics.
-Note that we also offer a SparkFun Starter Kit for RedBoard and a SparkFun Inventor’s Kit, both of which include an Arduino-compatible RedBoard along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.
+Note that we also offer a SparkFun Inventor’s Kit, which includes an Arduino Uno along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.

 More information about the Arduino Due is available on Arduino’s website.